yousefalatari/ma1sd/docs/features/registration.md

 This feature is not part of the Matrix Identity Server spec.

 ## Integration
-mxisd needs to be integrated at several levels for this feature to work:
+ma1sd needs to be integrated at several levels for this feature to work:
 - Reverse proxy: intercept the 3PID register endpoints and act on them
 - Homeserver: require 3PID to be part of the registration data